Dev-Olawale/java-spring-project/local-test-plan.md

 - Update Node.js version to `v16.20.0` (replace `v12.14.0`).
   - Reason: Node.js `v12.14.0` for the `darwin-arm64` architecture is unavailable, causing a 404 error.
-- Updated npm version to `8.19.4` to match the Node.js version.
+- Update npm version to `8.19.4` to match the Node.js version.

 ## **4. Build and Package the Application**